-Single doors are preferred where feasible

-Living area overhangs garage to lessen visual impact
+Single doors are preferred where feasible Living area overhangs garage to lessen visual impact

 Not this - Garage door is dominant element

 Roof Patterns & Materials

 Roofing Patterns

 Roof elements play a major part in how the overall residence design relates to human scale and to the topography of the site.
 Roof forms can also help bring developments together visually through the use of reoccurring underlying principles.

-- Allowable roof pitches for sloped roofs are between 4:12 and 8:12 - Allowable roof types are: gable, hip, partial hip and flat. - Shed roofs may only be used as secondary roof forms.
+Allowable roof pitches for sloped roofs are between 4:12 and 8:12

+Allowable roof types are: gable, hip, partial hip and flat.

+Shed roofs may only be used as

+secondary roof forms.

 Roof forms need to be broken down to address human scale so as not to become boxy.
 Generally roof structures and roof lines should step with the topography of the site creating the appearance that the buildings mass steps with and follows the slope of the site.
+Flat roofs should be incorporated into the Park Homes where feasible and utilized for snow storage, water collection, reduced roof impacts and the creation of "green" landscaped roofs, roof gardens or patio spaces.
 Building designs will incorporate a primary roof form with secondary elements attached to the primary form.
 See Massing & Composition for additional criteria.

-The following roof shapes are not permitted:

-- Mansard or fake mansard roof

-- Gambrel roof

-- Domed roof

-Roof Overhangs

-Roof overhangs protect walls and openings from weather and contribute to the buildings character.
+The following roof shapes are not permitted: • Mansard, fake mansard, Gambrel or Domed Roof Overhangs Roof overhangs protect walls and openings from weather and contribute to the buildings character.
 Roofs should overhang walls a minimum of 12" and a max of 24".
 Roof overhangs less than 12" requires review committee approval.

+appropriate and encouraged

 Roof overhangs protect walls

-Flat roof elements are appropriate
+Park Homes

+added flat roof to exhibit

 Variation in Roof Forms Contributes to a more Visually Rich Neighborhood

 Materials

 Allowed roofing materials are:

 - Architectural composition shingles, minimum 30 year

 - Copper, must be allowed to oxidize and turn bronze

-- · Zinc, flat finish
+- Zinc, flat finish

 - Cor-ten steel

 - Self adhering single ply membrane roofing, at flat roofs

 - Solar Shingles

 - Green roofs

 The following materials can be used with approved color selection:

+- Aluminum

-- Aluminum - Steel
+- Steel

 Standing Seam Metal or corrugated roofs shall be primarily allowed on accent and porch roofs.

 The following roofing materials are not allowed:

 - Wood Shakes

 - Highly reflective metals

 - Asphalt rolled roofing